List of Farm to Market Roads in Texas (2700–2799): FM 2764

 Farm to Market Road 2764 (FM 2764) is located in Wharton and Colorado counties.
-The two-lane highway begins at U.S. Route 90 Alternate (US 90A) northwest of Lissie, heads northeast along the boundary line between Colorado and Wharton Counties and ends at FM 1093 in Chesterville.
+The two-lane highway begins at US 90 Alt. northwest of Lissie, heads northeast along the boundary line between Colorado and Wharton Counties and ends at FM 1093 in Chesterville.

-A two-lane road along its full course, FM 2764 starts at a stop sign on US 90A at a distance 1.8 mi northwest of Lissie.
-From this point, the highway crosses the Union Pacific Railroad and heads northeast along the Colorado-Wharton county line.
-In fact, the gravel road that goes southwest from the starting point is called County Line Road.
+A two-lane road along its full course, FM 2764 starts at a stop sign on US 90 Alt. at a distance 1.8 mi northwest of Lissie.
+From this point, the highway crosses the Union Pacific Railroad and heads northeast along the Colorado–Wharton county line.
+The gravel road that goes southwest from the starting point is called County Line Road.
 FM 2764 runs 4.4 mi through croplands until it crosses a disused railroad and ends at FM 1093.
 A short distance before its end, FM 2764 curves to the north into Colorado County and meets FM 1093 at a stop sign in the small community of Chesterville.